Saints' D puts clamps on Newton in 12-9 win over Panthers

 OLSEN UPDATE

 Panthers tight end Greg Olsen had surgery on his right foot Monday, his second procedure on the foot in the last 16 months.
-Olsen wrote on Instagram that "surgery went well and I am on my way towards a full recovery."
+"Surgery went well and I am on my way towards a full recovery," Olsen wrote on Instagram.

 UP NEXT